When to meet with a Financial Advisor

 4) Marriage or domestic partnership

 Marriage combines more than hearts—it merges financial responsibilities.
-Coordinating insurance, estate planning, and tax filing status early avoids later surprises.
-Review joint life insurance options and joint-life annuity income to provide guaranteed lifetime support for both partners.
+Coordinating insurance, estate planning, and tax filing status early prevents later surprises.
+This is also when couples often evaluate predictable retirement income options like joint-life annuity income scenarios, especially when one spouse plans to retire earlier than the other.

 5) Divorce or separation

-Divorce affects everything from retirement accounts to annuity ownership.
-Advisors help divide assets strategically to preserve tax advantages and minimize surrender charges.
-Learn more in How Annuities Are Divided in Divorce and What Happens to Your Annuity in a Divorce?.
+Divorce affects retirement accounts, beneficiary designations, and sometimes annuity ownership.
+A review helps divide assets strategically to preserve tax advantages and minimize surrender charges.
+If annuities are involved, start with How Annuities Are Divided in Divorce and What Happens to Your Annuity in a Divorce? so you understand the common pitfalls before paperwork gets finalized.

 6) New child or adoption